 - Out of those five players, four are BLOCKERS and one is the JAMMER (point scorer).

-- The four blockers from each team line up together and form a PACK, while the two jammers line up 30 feet behind.
+- The four blockers from each team line up together between a designated "Pivot Line" and "Jammer Line" marked on the track, to form a PACK, while the two jammers line up behind the Jammer Line.

 - On the first lap, the jammers earn no points, but the first jammer to legally pass each blocker on the opposing team and clear the pack is called LEAD JAMMER.
 You can tell if a skater is the Lead Jammer by looking at her designated jammer ref.
-He will point to the jammer and hold up an “L”.
+The jammer ref will point to the jammer and hold his/her hand up in an “L” shape.
 The Lead Jammer reserves the right to strategically end the jam before the two minutes are completed by repeatedly gesturing with her hands on her hips.
 If both jammers commit fouls on their first lap, there is no Lead Jammer in that jam and it will run for the full 2 minutes.

 - Jammers lose Lead Jammer status if they are sent to the penalty box during the jam.